Modelling the propagation of very-high-energy gamma rays with the CRbeam code: Comparison with CRPropa and ELMAG codes: Emission of secondary s via inverse Compton scattering

 Unlike ELMAG, the difference between CRPropa and CRbeam cannot be explained by this single cause.
 Part of the discrepancy is certainly due to the the differences in the calculation of the optical depth for the primary \gr s producing pairs on the EBL.
 However, further differences in the modeling of the secondary flux are involved.
 This is indicated by the significant differences of the results of calculation with different codes for low-redshift sources, for which the optical depth calculations do not show strong discrepancies.

-We have found that for the low-redshift sources the main difference comes from the calculation of the inverse Compton scattering spectra by electrons and positrons.
-Figure \ref{fig:ICS} shows a comparison of analytically calculated spectra of the inverse Compton scattering on the CMB with the output of CRbeam and CRPropa for this process.
-One can see that the CRPropa calculations do not match the theoretical formula.
+We have found that for low-redshift sources, the main difference comes from the calculation of the inverse Compton scattering spectra by electrons and positrons.
+Figure~\ref{fig:ICS} shows a comparison of analytically calculated spectra of the inverse Compton scattering on the CMB with the output of CRbeam and CRPropa for this process.
+We can see that the CRPropa calculations do not match the theoretical formula \citet{RevModPhys.42.237}.
 The discrepancies are of the order-of-one all over the energy range of the inverse Compton emission for electrons with energies up to $10^{16}$~eV.
-This large discrepancy is "smeared" and becomes less noticeable in the calculation of the spectrum of inverse Compton emission from a broad energy distribution of electrons shown in Fig. \ref{fig:spec_mono10TeV}.
+This large discrepancy is "smeared" and becomes less noticeable in the calculation of the spectrum of inverse Compton emission from a broad energy distribution of electrons (shown in Fig.~\ref{fig:spec_mono10TeV}).
+Vertical dashed lines in the Fig.~\ref{fig:ICS} corresponds to the mean energy of secondary gamma-rays after inverse Compton scattering $\langle E'\rangle=4/3 \gamma^2 \langle E_\mathrm{CMB}\rangle,$ where $\gamma$ is the gamma factor of the electron and $\langle E_\mathrm{CMB}\rangle=6.3\times10^{-4}$ eV is the mean energy of CMB photons.
+It is clear that the mean energy of the secondary \gr s in CRPropa is higher than theoretically expected.

-We have also identified a similar problem of the CRPropa code in calculation of the inverse Compton scattering (ICS) on the EBL (see middle panel of Fig. \ref{fig:ICS}) and in the spectra of $\gamma\gamma$ pair production.
-Bottom panel of Fig. \ref{fig:ICS} illustrates this problem for the case of pair production on CMB.
+We have also identified a similar problem of the CRPropa code in the calculation of the inverse Compton scattering on the EBL (see middle panel of Fig.~\ref{fig:ICS}) and in the spectra of $\gamma\gamma$ pair production.
+The bottom panel of Fig.~\ref{fig:ICS} illustrates this problem for the case of pair production on CMB.
 In CRPropa, the electron-positron spectrum differs from the known analytical formulae \citep{PhysRev.155.1404}, shown by the dashed lines.
+Generally, CRPropa predicts wider energy distribution of pairs than it should be according to the theory.